Mercantilism: End of mercantilism

 Adam Smith, David Hume, Edward Gibbon, Voltaire and Jean-Jacques Rousseau were the founding fathers of anti-mercantilist thought.
-A number of scholars found important flaws with mercantilism long before Smith developed an ideology that could fully replace it.
-Critics like Hume, Dudley North and John Locke undermined much of mercantilism and it steadily lost favor during the 18th century.
+A number of scholars found important flaws in mercantilism long before Smith developed an ideology that could fully replace it.
+Critics such as Hume, Dudley North and John Locke undermined much of mercantilism and it steadily lost favor during the 18th century.

 In 1690, Locke argued that prices vary in proportion to the quantity of money.
 Locke's Second Treatise also points towards the heart of the anti-mercantilist critique: that the wealth of the world is not fixed, but is created by human labor (represented embryonically by Locke's labor theory of value).
-Mercantilists failed to understand the notions of absolute advantage and comparative advantage (although this idea was only fully fleshed out in 1817 by David Ricardo) and the benefits of trade.
+Mercantilists failed to understand the notions of absolute advantage and comparative advantage (this idea was only fully fleshed out in 1817 by David Ricardo) and the benefits of trade.

 Hume famously noted the impossibility of the mercantilists' goal of a constant positive balance of trade.
 As bullion flowed into one country, the supply would increase, and the value of bullion in that state would steadily decline relative to other goods.
 Conversely, in the state exporting bullion, its value would slowly rise.
 Eventually, it would no longer be cost-effective to export goods from the high-price country to the low-price country, and the balance of trade would reverse.
 Mercantilists fundamentally misunderstood this, long arguing that an increase in the money supply simply meant that everyone gets richer.

 The importance placed on bullion was also a central target, even if many mercantilists had themselves begun to de-emphasize the importance of gold and silver.
 Adam Smith noted that at the core of the mercantile system was the "popular folly of confusing wealth with money", that bullion was just the same as any other commodity, and that there was no reason to give it special treatment.
 More recently, scholars have discounted the accuracy of this critique.
 They believe Mun and Misselden were not making this mistake in the 1620s, and point to their followers Josiah Child and Charles Davenant, who in 1699 wrote, "Gold and Silver are indeed the Measures of Trade, but that the Spring and Original of it, in all nations is the Natural or Artificial Product of the Country; that is to say, what this Land or what this Labour and Industry Produces."
 The critique that mercantilism was a form of rent seeking has also seen criticism, as scholars such as Jacob Viner in the 1930s pointed out that merchant mercantilists such as Mun understood that they would not gain by higher prices for English wares abroad.